nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 #### <a name="edit"></a>3.1.2.
 Edit a Flashcard: `edit`

 Edits a flashcard in the glossary at the specified `INDEX`.
+You can use this to edit any of the flashcard's fields.
+If a certain phrase has gotten easier for you to remember over time, you can change its difficulty.

 Format: `edit INDEX [g/<GERMAN PHRASE>] [e/<ENGLISH PHRASE>] [d/<DIFFICULTY>] [s/<GENDER>] [t/<TAG>]...`